susanBuck/notes/07_Version_Control/03_Setup_local_server.md

 An alternative port number you might try is `8080`.

-Always stop and restart Apache after making a change to the config file.
+Always stop and restart Apache after making a change to the `httpd.conf` file.

 If this works, note that when you access your local server pages your URL will need to append the port like so: `http://localhost:8080`